NiteshGautam20/Zomato--Portfolio--Analysis/README.md

     Use SQL to analyze menu data from Zomato, and identify trends in popular dishes, cuisine, and pricing.
 Use this data to make recommendations for optimizing menus.

+ ##  Zomato Gold Membership Retention Analysis:

+Use SQL to analyze Zomato Gold membership retention data and identify patterns in the data.
+Identify which types of  product are most popular among users who retain Zomato Gold membership.

+ ##  Zomato Points Earning Analysis:

+Build a SQL database using Zomato data, and analyze the earning of Zomato points by users.
+Use SQL queries to identify patterns in the data, such as which types of users are most likely to earn points.

+## Zomato Points-to-Cash Conversion Analysis:
+Build a SQL database using Zomato data and analyze the conversion of Zomato points into cash in the Zomato wallet